ccovey/odbc-driver/README.md

 Notes
 ==========

-This currently only uses the Default Grammar, which is basically MySql grammar.
-I am going to pull the grammar depending on a `grammar` config option in the database config.
-If you would like to submit a PR for a grammar file please feel free to do so and I'll get those merged in asap!
+To add a custom grammar add your file to ODBCDriver/Grammars with the name you would like to use (current there is a DB2 grammar file if you would like a reference).
+Then in your odbc config array add the class name to the grammar key.
+If you would like to submit a grammar for use in the package please submit a pull request and I will get it in asap.